Banbbb/Banbbb.github.io/README.md

 ## **WelComE to TRoll PaGes**

 Welcome to troll page,here you will learn and find troll loadouts such as the short Habibi ak and more.
-You will also find tips here.
+You will also find tips and tricks here.

 ### Tips